AbeelLab/polytools/README.md

 ```
 Now you see some example commands that explain the functionality of the program.

-You can find more examples and explanation of the commands in the manual at the [Project Wiki](https://gitlab.ewi.tudelft.nl/TI2806/2017-2018/PL/pl4/pl4/wikis/home) under documents.
+You can find more examples and explanation of the commands in the manual included in the [release](https://github.com/AbeelLab/polytools/releases)

 ### Requirements
-* Java runtime environment (verion 1.8 and above) [Java](https://www.java.com/en/download/help/download\_options.xml).
+* Java runtime environment (version 1.8 and above) [Java](https://www.java.com/en/download/help/download\_options.xml).

 ## Features